redthirten/vu-progression-api/README.md

 - 🗄️ MySQL-backed storage for progression data
 - ⚡ Connection pooling for efficient queries
 - 🛡️ Token & Server GUID based security — Only authorized servers can POST new data
-- 📜 Structured logging to file (rotated daily) for easy auditing
+- 📜 Structured logging to file (rotated daily)

 ## Requirements